 But what about the emails you send?

 If you’re anything like us, your inbox will be positively inundated with tons of emails every single day.
 Newsletters, content offers, coupons, password resets, colleague and client correspondence, spam – there’s always plenty to be getting on with, most of which, we’d wager, you don’t bother to open.

 According to research from The Radicati Group, Inc., the total number of worldwide email accounts is expected to reach 4.9 billion by the end of 2017, and, from these, more than 205 billion emails are sent every day – a figure that will rise to 246 billion by 2019, according to Emia.com.

 Clearly, it’s the same story for everyone – emails are flooding inboxes the world over.

 Often, much like the fact that only a catchy headline will entice you to read a blog post, it’s only a suitably compelling subject line that will make you open an email

 The Importance of Good Headlines

-No matter how much time and effort you put into writing a sterling piece of content, at the end of the day, if it hasn’t got a catchy title then no one’s going to click on it.
+No matter how much time and effort you put into writing a sterling piece of content, at the end of the day, if they haven't got catchy titles, no one’s going to click on them.
+If they don't sound good enough to you, they are very likely not captivating enough.
 And the same goes for emails and subject lines.